Covenanter tank: Development

 LMS advised a return to riveted construction due to doubts about the strength of the welds and rather than risk delays due to a lack of welders, this was accepted.
 The welded design used two layers of armour plate, the inner being of steel that would weld readily without losing its properties.
 This two-plate system was retained when the design reverted to riveted construction.
 The use of rivets, steel wheels instead of aluminium and an increase in armour specification to 40 mm at the front of hull and turret increased the weight to a level where the tank suspension was at maximum load, leaving no room for later development of the design.
 Rather than risk the availability of the combined Wilson transmission and steering, affecting production, the A13 "crash" gear box was used with epicyclic steering units.
 This necessitated a reduced size of cooling fan for the transmission compartment.

 Contracts were placed with the manufacturers in 1939.
-The pilot model (with welded hull) was tested with a favourable outcome in 1940; though the second pilot suffered from overheating.
+The pilot model (with welded hull) was successfully tested in 1940; though the second pilot suffered from overheating.
 The first deliveries of production vehicles were not until after the battle of Dunkirk.
 Production of turrets lagged behind that of hulls.
-Although the Covenanter was needed, production continued even when newer, better tank designs were waiting for space on production lines.
+Production ended in mid-1942.
+It is surprising that production was continued for so long, because newer, better tank designs were waiting for space on production lines.
+A Covenanter tank cost the British Government £12,000, a Crusader tank cost £13,700, a Matilda £18,000, and a Valentine £14,900.
 By late 1943, the Covenanter was considered too weakly armed and armoured to deal with new German tanks.
 It was decided that neither problem could be addressed without significant changes in the design, so the tank was declared obsolete and all vehicles except the bridge-layer variant were to be scrapped.